Rosemary and Yew

 Hamlet (Act 4, Scene 5), William Shakespeare

-Rosemary (rosemarinus officinalis) has been used to increase memory at least since the time of the ancient Greeks when students would wear garlands of the herb to improve their memories.
-For this and other reasons, rosemary came to be known as ‘Herb of Crowns’.
+Rosemary (Rosmarinus officinalis) has been used to enhance memory since ancient Greek times, when students wore garlands of the herb to improve recall.
+Because of this property, rosemary earned the nickname “herb of crowns.”

-Its name comes from the Latin rosmaris, meaning “dew of the sea”, and the herb is native to the dry, rocky areas of the Mediterranean coast.
+Its name derives from the Latin rosmaris, meaning “dew of the sea,” and the plant is native to the dry, rocky regions along the Mediterranean coast.

-Because of its association with memory, rosemary has historically been associated with weddings and death.
-A bride in the middle ages would wear a rosemary headdress and the groom and guests a sprig of the herb.
-From this association rosemary also evolved into a love charm, with the bride’s wreath symbolising fidelity, love, abiding friendship, loyalty and remembrance of the life the woman had led before her marriage.
-Couples would also plant a branch of rosemary on their wedding day.
+Due to its link with memory, rosemary has traditionally been associated with both weddings and death.
+In the Middle Ages a bride would wear a rosemary headdress, while the groom and guests carried a sprig of the herb.
+This association turned rosemary into a love charm: the bride’s wreath symbolised fidelity, love, enduring friendship, loyalty, and remembrance of the life she had led before marriage.
+Couples often planted a rosemary branch on their wedding day.

-Another practice of the middle ages, also known as far back as Roman times, was to lay branches of rosemary on the coffin at funerals.
-A sprig of the herb was also often placed in the hands of the deceased at the funeral, again as a symbol of remembrance.
+A parallel custom, dating back to Roman times, involved laying rosemary branches on coffins at funerals.
+A sprig was also frequently placed in the hands of the deceased as a symbol of remembrance.

-The yew tree has been associated with reincarnation and eternal life since time immemorial, probably because it appears to be immortal, able to live for well over a thousand years with many surviving much longer: some are thought to pre-date Christ.
-The Fortingall Yew in Perthshire, for example, is said to be over 5,000 years old (a sapling from the latter is now in the grounds of the Abbey Retreat House in Glastonbury).
+The yew tree has been associated with reincarnation and eternal life since time immemorial, likely because it appears to be immortal—able to live for well over a thousand years, with many specimens surviving much longer; some are thought to pre‑date Christ.
+The Fortingall Yew in Perthshire, for example, is said to be over 5,000 years old (a sapling from that tree now grows in the grounds of the Abbey Retreat House in Glastonbury).

-Yew (taxus baccata) grows in a particular way, with shoots or branches rooting and growing into new trunks, which then join the main truck, hence the tree’s huge, fluted girth.
-Once the main trunk has formed, which takes about 150 years, the yew continues its growth horizontally, well into old age when the trunk often becomes completely hollow.
-A well-deserved reputation for immortality, then, and it is not surprising that yew has become a symbol of life after death.
+Yew (Taxus baccata) grows in a distinctive way: shoots or branches readily root and develop into new trunks, which then fuse with the main trunk.
+This growth habit gives the tree its massive, fluted girth.
+Once the primary trunk is established—a process that takes roughly 150 years—the yew continues to spread horizontally.
+In very old specimens the trunk often becomes completely hollow, reinforcing its reputation for “immortality.”
+It is therefore unsurprising that the yew has become a symbol of life after death.

 While it is clear that the sacred yew pre-dates Christianity, the trees in churchyards were thought to protect the spirits of the dead, while the ancient custom of putting sprigs of yew into the shrouds and graves of the departed indicated a belief that death was not, in fact, the end of life, but merely a passing through into the continuance of life to come.